dimitri-nicolo/calico/v2.0/reference/calicoctl/commands/delete.md

                             don't exist.
   -f --filename=<FILENAME>  Filename to use to delete the resource.
 If set to
                             "-" loads from stdin.
-  -n --node=<NODE>          The node (this may be the hostname of the compute
-                            server if your installation does not explicitly set the names of each Calico node).
-     --orchestrator=<ORCH>  The orchestrator (valid for workload endpoints).
-     --workload=<WORKLOAD>  The workload (valid for workload endpoints).
-     --scope=<SCOPE>        The scope of the resource type.
-One of global, node.
-This is only valid for BGP peers and is used to indicate whether the peer is a global peer or node-specific.
   -c --config=<CONFIG>      Path to the file containing connection
                             configuration in YAML or JSON format.
                             [default: /etc/calico/calicoctl.cfg]
+  -n --namespace=<NS>       Namespace of the resource.
+                            Only applicable to NetworkPolicy and WorkloadEndpoint.
+                            Uses the default namespace if not specified.

 Description:
   The delete command is used to delete a set of resources by filename or stdin, or by type and identifiers.
 JSON and YAML formats are accepted for file and stdin format.

+  Valid resource types are:

+    * bgpConfiguration
+    * bgpPeer
+    * felixConfiguration
+    * globalNetworkPolicy
+    * hostEndpoint
+    * ipPool
+    * tier
+    * networkPolicy
+    * node
+    * profile
+    * workloadEndpoint

-  Valid resource types are node, bgpPeer, hostEndpoint, workloadEndpoint, ipPool, policy, and profile.
-The <TYPE> is case insensitive and may be pluralized.
+  The resource type is case insensitive and may be pluralized.

   Attempting to delete a resource that does not exists is treated as a terminating error unless the --skip-not-exists flag is set.
 If this flag is